microsoft/TypeScript-Website/packages/tsconfig-reference/copy/pt/options/strictPropertyInitialization.md

 No caso acima:

-- `this.name` é atribuído especificamente.
+- `this.nome` é atribuído especificamente.
-- `this.accountType` é atribuído por padrão.
+- `this.tipo` é atribuído por padrão.
 - `this.email` não é atribuído e gera um erro.
-- `this.address` é declarado como possível `undefined`, o que significa que não precisa ser atribuído.
+- `this.endereco` é declarado como possível `undefined`, o que significa que não precisa ser atribuído.